|Nutrition Facts (per serving)|

 - 1 1/2 teaspoons cornstarch (dissolved in 1 tablespoon water)

 - 2 tablespoons vegetable oil for stir-frying (or as needed)

 - 1/4 teaspoon sesame oil

-- One hour ahead of time, prepare the rice and lotus leaves: Soak the lotus leaves in hot water for 1 hour.
-Pat dry.
-Cover the rice with water and let soak for 1 hour.
-Drain.
+One hour ahead of time, prepare the rice and lotus leaves.
+Soak the lotus leaves in hot water for 1 hour.

-- Steam the lotus leaf parcels, covered, on a heatproof plate in a bamboo steamer for 15 minutes, or until they are done.
+Steam the lotus leaf parcels, covered, on a heatproof plate placed in a bamboo steamer in the wok for 15 minutes, or until they are done.